mayastucky/gt-project-2/README.md

 ## User Story

 <i>
-As a person in need of relaxation,<br>
+As a remote learner,<br>
-I want to find customized recipes and movies based on my preference,<br>
+I want to find an educator who specializes in my subject,<br>
-So that I can spend quality time by myself or with loved ones rather than searching through meal and movie options.
+So that I can learn the information in an engaging way.
 <i>

-## Credit
+## Credits

 <i>
 "This product uses the TMDb API but is not endorsed or certified by TMDb."